agustincaucino-wico/DemoWicoApp/.github/instructions/instructionsCopilot.instructions.md

 When using expo-secure-store, import { getItemAsync, setItemAsync } from '../api/apiManager' The authentication token is called "access_token", and the refresh token is called "refresh_token".
 Always try to use the predefined colours instead of new RBG values.
+Always try to use the predefined text sizes instead of new values.
 Always use existing components and patterns in the codebase to maintain consistency.
 Always use the back/dev/schema.yml when using endpoints